exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 Some classes of basepairs have trivial (popular) names, which generally predate any attempts to systematize the terminology.
 Apart from the Watson-Crick canonical pairs, important ones include the Wobble (**cWW G-U**), Hoogsteen (**cWH U-A**), and Reverse Hoogsteen (**tWH U-A**, **tWH U-C**) basepairs.
-For a complete translation table between the trivial, Leontis-Westhof, and Saenger names, refer to Table 2 in <https://doi.org/10.1017/s1355838201002515>; we apologize for omitting it, due to its large size.
+For a complete translation table between the trivial, Leontis-Westhof, and Saenger names, refer to Table 2 in <https://doi.org/10.1017/s1355838201002515>; we apologize for omitting it due to its large size.

 ### Comparison